 Hillbilly Elegy is a passionate and personal analysis of a culture in crisis - that of poor, white Americans.
 The disintegration of this group, a process that has been slowly occurring now for over forty years, has been reported with growing frequency and alarm, but has never before been written about as searingly from the inside.
 In Hillbilly Elegy, J.D.
 Vance tells the true story of what a social, regional, and class decline feels like when you were born with it hanging around your neck.

 Having actually read the book, I can highly recommend it.
-It's a riveting story and opened the door to a society that I was unfamiliar with, and Vance's fight to escape a society that could have easily doomed him to personal and professional failure is incredibly admirable.
-So thank you Mr. Preachy, Self-Important book clerk for bringing it to my attention.
+It's a riveting story that opened the door to a society that I was unfamiliar with, and Vance's fight to escape a society that could have easily doomed him to personal and professional failure is incredibly admirable.
+So thank you Mr. Preachy Self-Important bookstore clerk for bringing it to my attention.

 But I often wonder: Where would I be without them?
 I think back on my freshman year of high school, a grade I nearly failed, and the morning when Mom walked into Mamaw's house demanding a cup of clean urine.
 Or years before that, when I was a lonely kid with two fathers, neither of whom I saw very often, and Papaw decided that he would be the best dad he could be for as long as he lived.
 Or the months I spent with Lindsay, a teenage girl acting as a mother while our own mother lived in a treatment center.
 Or the moment I can't even remember when Papaw installed a secret phone line in the bottom of my toy box so that Lindsay could call Mamaw and Papaw if things got a little too crazy.
 Thinking about it now, about how close I was to the abyss, gives me chills.
 I am one lucky son of a bitch.

 Inside Trek: My Secret Life with Star Trek Creator Gene Roddenberry by Susan Sackett